alibaba/opentelemetry-go-auto-instrumentation/docs/usage.md

   $ otel set -rule=a.json,b.json
 ```

-## Using Environment Variables
-In addition to using the `otel set` command, configuration can also be overridden using environment variables.
+Using Environment Variables: In addition to using the `otel set` command, configuration can also be overridden using environment variables.
 For example, the `OTELTOOL_DEBUG` environment variable allows you to force the tool into debug mode temporarily, making this approach effective for one-time configurations without altering permanent settings.

 ```console
 $ export OTELTOOL_DEBUG=true